 Dacha gardening is not and never has been simply a survival strategy – a response to poverty, famine, adverse weather or social unrest.
 Recent studies have shown that Russian food gardening is a highly diverse, sustainable and culturally rich method of food production.
 This was initially recognized almost a century ago and has been confirmed more recently.

 If examined through a strictly economic lens, dacha gardening makes no sense at all.
 There is much more labor as a dollar value invested than is harvested, but that isn’t the point of this type of system at all.
-The function of dacha gardens goes well beyond their economic significance, because they serve as an important means of active leisure as well as a way to reconnect with the land.
+The function of dacha gardens goes well beyond their economic significance because they serve as an important means of active leisure as well as a way to reconnect with the land.
 Traditional economic calculations fail to realize the true value and benefits of a dacha garden.
 Clearly, a wider viewpoint is needed to realize all of the benefits!
-Time spent in the garden is seen as relaxation, education, entertainment and exercise – all in one.
+Time spent in the garden is seen as relaxation, education, entertainment, and exercise – all in one.
 Food production is a very valuable bonus.

 Despite their significant contribution to the national food economy, the majority of dachas mostly function outside of the cash economy, as most dacha gardeners prefer to first share their surplus with relatives and friends after saving enough to feed them through the winter, and only then look at selling what remains.
-A few will sell the remainder at local markets, and move into a small market production model for extra cash.
+A few will sell the remainder at local markets and move into a small market production model for extra cash.

 The Russian mindset relating to the sharing of surplus food is important to examine, as it is one of the keys that ensure the success of the dacha gardening model.
 In dacha gardening, people will share their excess food out of a sense of abundance or plenty.
-It is a very positive and powerful motivator which creates an upward, positive spiral of sharing among the community.
+It is a very positive and powerful motivator that creates an upward, positive spiral of sharing among the community.

 For example, a neighbor helps you to build a fence on your property.
 Instead of paying them money for their help, you give them 50 pounds of apples from your tree.
 These apples have little monetary value for you, as you have all of the apples you can use for the year stored up, canned, made into apple butter and jams.
 You are sharing your abundance.
 The neighbor is overwhelmed, as this is a considerable gift for a few hours of work, so he feels compelled to share some of his gardens abundance with you, for the same reason.
 He shares from his abundance.
 This process continues around the neighborhood until there is a solid network of people actively sharing food with one another.
-This system creates a resilient food network that is not only local and sustainable, but has many other positive benefits as well.
+This system creates a resilient food network that is not only local and sustainable but has many other positive benefits as well.

 There are no feelings of “owing” from one person to another.
 When someone gives food to another, it is not “charity” or putting them under an obligation to repay.
 It is an exchange of excess freely given with no thought of repayment or obligation.

 Economic profit is only one of the potential benefits of this type of food production.
 Other economic components are increased food security with a robust, decentralized and local food supply and distribution.
-Agricultural sustainability, conservation of bio-diversity and the preservation of heirloom varieties are some of the environmental contributions of dacha gardening.
+Agricultural sustainability, conservation of biodiversity and the preservation of heirloom varieties are some of the environmental contributions of dacha gardening.
 Socially, dacha gardens help create community and a connection with the land and nature.

 In addressing the question of “How are we going to feed ourselves?”, we have a lot to consider in looking at the effective, proven and ongoing examples that Russian dacha gardening has to offer us.
 A closer study of the methods and especially the mindsets will help all of us become more resilient and self-sustaining in our food systems right here at home.